crossplane/crossplane/docs/services/aws-services-guide.md

 >}
 >```

-Similar to VPC stack, creating the workers stack continues in the background and could take a few minutes to complete.
+Similar to the VPC stack, creating the workers stack continues in the background and could take a few minutes to complete.
 You can check its status by running:

 ```bash
 aws cloudformation describe-stacks --output json --stack-name ${WORKERS_STACK_NAME} --region ${REGION} | jq -r '.Stacks[0].StackStatus'
 ```

 Once the output of the above command is `CREATE_COMPLETE`, all worker nodes are created.
-Now we will need to tell EKS to let worker nodes with a certain role join the cluster.
-First let's retrieve the worker node role from the stack we just created, and then add that role to the **aws-auth** config map:
+Now we need to tell the EKS cluster to let worker nodes with a certain role join the cluster.
+First let's retrieve the worker node role from the stack we just created: and then add that role to the **aws-auth** config map:

 ```bash
 NODE_INSTANCE_ROLE=$(aws cloudformation describe-stacks --output json --stack-name ${WORKERS_STACK_NAME} --region ${REGION} | jq -r '.Stacks[0].Outputs[]|select(.OutputKey=="NodeInstanceRole").OutputValue')